VBIV Stock Forecast: All the More Reason to Consider VBI Vaccines Inc. (VBIV) Now

 VBI Vaccines Inc. (VBIV) Analyst Forecasts

 Analyst recommendations provided by FactSet shows that the consensus forecast for VBI Vaccines Inc. (VBIV) is a “Buy”.
-5 analysts offering their recommendations for the stock, where 0 rate it as a Hold and 0 think it is a “Overweight”.
-5 of the analysts rate the stock as a “Buy”.
+4 analysts offering their recommendations for the stock have an average rating of 1.20, where 0 rate it as a Hold and 0 think it is a “Overweight”.
+4 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-VBI Vaccines Inc. is expected to release its quarterly report on 05/13/2021 and quarterly earnings per share for the current quarter are estimated at -$0.06 with sales reaching $410k over the same period.The EPS is expected to grow by 52.60% this year.
+VBI Vaccines Inc. is expected to release its quarterly report on 05/13/2021 and quarterly earnings per share for the current quarter are estimated at -$0.06 with sales reaching $510k over the same period.The EPS is expected to grow by 52.60% this year, but quarterly earnings will post 348.60% year-over-year.

 VBI Vaccines Inc. (VBIV) Top Institutional Holders